garretthilberling/hilberling-react-portfolio/README.md

 </p>

 ## Installation
 No installation required!
-View the application in full via the following deployed URL: https://garretthilberling.github.io/hilberling-react-portfolio/
+View the application in full via the [deployed URL](https://garretthilberling.github.io/hilberling-react-portfolio/).

 ## Questions
-If you have any questions about this project, please contact me via GitHub [here](https://github.com/garretthilberling)
+If you have any questions about this project, please contact me via GitHub [here](https://github.com/garretthilberling)!

 ## Credits
 This project was created by: